IMEI Registration in Indonesia: How to do it and do you have to

 How to register your IMEI after leaving the airport

-If you’re in a hurry or you forget to register your IMEI at the airport, you can still do so afterwards.
-You must do so within 5 days of arrival if you want to be exempt from paying 40% of your phone value (even if under 500$).
+If you’re in a hurry or you forget to register your IMEI at the airport, you can still do so afterward.
+You must do so within 5 days of arrival if you want to be exempt from paying 40% of your phone value (even if it’s worth under 500$).

-Thankfully, you can register your IMEI online and go to a Bea Cukai (customs) office near you to confirm.
+You can register your IMEI online but you will still need to go to a Bea Cukai (customs) office near you to confirm.
 This is the official Bea Cukai online IMEI registration website.

 After filling out and submitting the online form, go to the nearest Bea Cukai office.
 You can find these on Google Maps, but chances are the nearest is at the airport.

-Can I use an Indonesian SIM card if I don’t register my IMEI?
+Can I use a local Indonesian SIM card if I don’t register my IMEI?

-If you’re staying in Indonesia for less than 90 days and don’t register your IMEI, you can still use an Indonesian sim card.
+If you’re staying in Indonesia for less than 90 days and don’t register your IMEI, you can use an Indonesian SIM card.
 That is as long as your passport is NOT Indonesian.

-Most of you reading this will be foreigners though.
-As a foreigner, you can buy a special tourist sim card and register it at the mobile store to be able to use it during your stay.
+As a foreigner, you can buy a special tourist sim card and register it at the mobile store to use it during your stay.
 This registration is different than the IMEI registration at customs!

 To do that, simply go to the nearest Telkomsel office (or another provider like Indosat or Three), pick a mobile data plan, and ask the employee to register it as a tourist sim card.
 This sim card (not the data plan) is now valid for 90 days!
 This is often called “tourist registration” and is completely free!